lernitas/batel-game/README.md

-# Game Concept: Epic Battles with Lernitas and Zorksees
+# Epic Battles with Lernitas and Zorksees

-Welcome to the thrilling world of Lernitas and Zorksees, where strategic battles meet dynamic price movements!
+Welcome to the thrilling world of **Lernitas** and **Zorksees**, where strategic battles meet dynamic price movements!
+Dive into this immersive experience where your tokens become warriors, and your strategies decide the spoils of war.

 ## Gameplay Overview:

-In this game, players use their tokens (Lernitas or Zorksees) as collateral for high-leverage positions in a simulated environment involving Ethereum (ETH) and Solana (SOL).
-Here’s how it works:

-### 1. Collateral and Leverage:
+### 1. Collateral and Leverage

-* Players can send Lernitas or Zorksees into battle as collateral for a notional 100x leveraged position on either ETH or SOL.
+- **Collateral Use:** Players use Lernitas or Zorksees as collateral for a simulated 100x leveraged position on either Ethereum (ETH) or Solana (SOL).
+This high leverage amplifies price movements, creating an intense and engaging battle scenario.
-* This leverage creates intense price action but does not impact your actual token holdings – no tokens are lost or gained directly due to price changes.
+- **Safe Simulation:** Despite the dramatic price movements, you don't risk losing your actual tokens.
+The leverage and battles are entirely within the game’s mechanics.

-### 2. Battle Mechanisms:
+### 2. Battle Mechanics

-* Attack (Short):
+- **Attack and Defend:**
+  - **Attack (Short):**
-    * Lernitas attacking means shorting SOL.
+    - **Lernitas** attack by shorting SOL.
-    * Zorksees attacking means shorting ETH.
+    - **Zorksees** attack by shorting ETH.
-* Defend (Long):
+  - **Defend (Long):**
-    * Lernitas defending means going long on ETH.
+    - **Lernitas** defend by going long on ETH.
-    * Zorksees defending means going long on SOL.
+    - **Zorksees** defend by going long on SOL.

-* The game UI shows your position valued in "warriors" with each warrior being valued at $0.03.
-So $100 worth of tokens equals 300 warriors.
+- **Warrior Conversion:** The UI translates your positions into "warriors."
+For instance, $100 worth of tokens gives you 300 warriors (valued at $0.03 per warrior).

-### 3. Warrior Dynamics:
+### 3. Warrior Dynamics

-* As the price of ETH and SOL fluctuates, the number of warriors in battle changes dynamically.
+- **Price Movements:** The fluctuating prices of ETH and SOL dynamically adjust your number of warriors:
-* Profits from price movements add reinforcements (more warriors), while losses result in casualties (fewer warriors).
+  - **Profits** add reinforcements (more warriors).
+  - **Losses** result in casualties (fewer warriors).
-* The warrior count throughout the entire game influences your share of the spoils of war.
+- **Final Count Impact:** While the number of warriors can change during the battle, the primary factor in determining rewards is not the final count of your warriors but the **Glory Points (GP)** you have staked.

-### 4. Treasury Contributions:
+### 4. Treasury Contributions

-* If your side loses, 1% of your collateral is transferred to the treasury.
+- **Losing Penalty:** If your side loses, 1% of your collateral is transferred to the treasury.
-* These funds are allocated to the liquidity pool or other purposes as decided by governance.
+- **Governance Use:** These funds support the liquidity pool or other governance-determined purposes.

-### 5. Additional Collateral:
+### 5. Additional Generals

-* Players can send more generals (tokens) into the fray at any time to strengthen their position.
+- **Reinforcements:** Players can send more generals (additional tokens) into battle at any time to strengthen their positions.
-* Warriors are ephemeral and only last for the battle duration, but generals (collateral) are returned after the battle, except for the 1% contribution if defeated.
+- **Temporary Warriors:** Warriors are temporary and only last for the duration of the battle.
+However, generals are returned post-battle, minus the 1% treasury contribution if defeated.

 ## War Bonds and Glory Points (GP):

-To determine battle outcomes and rewards, players utilize War Bonds and Glory Points:

-### 1. Purchasing War Bonds:
+### 1. War Bonds and Their Role in Battle

+- **Purchasing War Bonds:**
-* War Bonds can be bought from the treasury at any time during the battle for USDC.
+  - War Bonds can be bought from the treasury using USDC at any point during the battle.
+  - These funds collected from War Bond purchases form the prize pool that will be distributed to the victorious side.
+  - A 2% tax is applied to each War Bond purchase.
+This tax revenue is allocated to the treasury, with its usage determined by governance decisions.
+- **Pricing Mechanics:**
-* The price starts at a ratio of 300:1 vs the value of your supplied collateral (lernitas/zorksees sent to battle) and decays every block, reaching 10:1 approximately an hour before the battle ends.
+  - Initial pricing starts at a favorable ratio of 300:1 against the value of your collateral (Lernitas or Zorksees).
-* Early or strategic purchasing of War Bonds can provide advantages.
+  - As the battle progresses, the cost of War Bonds **increases**.
+By the last hour of battle, the ratio will shift to 10:1, making late-stage purchases more expensive.
+- **Strategic Timing:**
+  - **Early Purchases** allow you to secure larger GP stakes at a lower cost.
+  - **Late Purchases** are more costly but allow for informed decisions based on the battle’s progression, preventing large players from easily manipulating outcomes in the final stages.

-### 2. Coverage and Strategy:
+### 2. Coverage and Strategy

-War Bonds are essential for covering the value of your warriors in battle.
-If you decide to send more generals (collateral) into the fray, you might need to purchase additional War Bonds to ensure full coverage of your expanding army.
+- **War Bonds Coverage:** These bonds cover the value of your warriors.
+As your army grows, either through adding more collateral or market appreciation, you may need to buy additional War Bonds.

-Example: If you send $100 worth of Zorksees into battle, you can initially buy a War Bond for $0.333 or wait until the last hour of the battle when the cost could rise to $10, depending on market conditions and the decay rate.

-* **Collateral Value Impact:**
+- **Collateral Value Impact:**
-    * If the market value of your collateral (Lernitas or Zorksees) decreases, the War Bond will cover a higher percentage of your warriors.
-This means if the collateral's price drops, your existing War Bond becomes more effective.
+  - If the **market value of your collateral decreases**, the War Bond covers a larger percentage of your warriors.
-    * Conversely, if the value of your collateral increases (due to market price appreciation or by adding more tokens), the War Bond will cover fewer of your warriors.
-Thus, you might need to purchase more War Bonds to maintain full coverage as your collateral value grows.
+  - If the **collateral value increases** (due to price appreciation or additional tokens), the War Bond covers fewer warriors.
+- **Example:** Sending $100 worth of Zorksees initially allows you to buy a War Bond for $0.333.
+As time progresses, the price increases, so purchasing in the final hour could cost $10 or more, depending on market conditions.

-### 3. Glory Points (GP):
+### 3. Glory Points (GP)

-* **War Bonds and GP:** War Bonds are crucial because they allow you to stake the value of your warriors in battle as GP.
-This staking is essential for determining your share of the spoils of war at the end of the battle.
+- **Staking via War Bonds:** Purchasing War Bonds allows you to stake the value of your warriors as GP, essential for determining your share of the spoils.

-* **Initial GP Staking:** When you purchase a War Bond, you stake the value of your collateral at that moment as GP.
-This initial GP amount reflects the value of your collateral tokens (Lernitas or Zorksees) at the time of purchase, providing a baseline for your GP.
+- **Initial GP Staking:** The GP reflects the value of your collateral at the time of War Bond purchase, providing a baseline for your GP.

-* **Earning More GP:** As the battle progresses and your leveraged position improves, your warrior count can increase due to price movements.
-This growth allows you to stake more GP.
-Thus, purchasing a War Bond is just the starting point for accumulating GP – strategic staking during favorable market conditions can significantly enhance your GP.
+- **Earning More GP:** As your leveraged position improves, you can accumulate more GP by staking additional value when your position is favorable.

-### 4. Dynamic GP Staking:
+### 4. Dynamic GP Staking

-* **Real-Time GP Staking:** Throughout the battle, you can monitor the value of your warriors and stake additional GP at any moment.
-This dynamic staking allows you to lock in GP based on the current value of your leveraged position.
+- **Real-Time Staking:** Throughout the battle, you can stake the current value of your warriors to lock in GP at any moment.

-* **Leveraged Position Increases:** If your position strengthens and you gain reinforcements (additional warriors), you can stake these new gains as GP, capitalizing on the profit and locking in more GP during the battle.
+- **Increasing Value:** If your position improves and you gain reinforcements, you can stake these new gains as GP, securing additional value.

-* **Position Declines:** If your position weakens and you lose warriors, your previously staked GP remains unaffected.
-Once staked, GP is secure regardless of subsequent losses in the battle.
+- **Secure Gains:** Once staked, GP remains locked in and is not reduced by subsequent losses in battle.

-* **Strategic Monitoring:** This mechanic encourages players to watch the battle closely and stake GP during profitable periods.
-Even if your warriors are eventually defeated, timely staking when your position is favorable can result in substantial GP accumulation.
-This strategic element ensures that even in defeat, you can secure a significant portion of the spoils by wisely managing and staking your GP.
+- **Strategic Monitoring:** This encourages players to strategically monitor and stake GP during profitable periods.
+Even if your warriors perish, timely GP staking during favorable conditions can yield significant rewards.

-## Battle Outcomes and Rewards:

-### 1. Winning and Claiming Rewards:
-* At the end of each weekly battle epoch, the side with the most GP wins and can claim the spoils of war.
+## Spoils of War

+- **Prize Pool Distribution:** Funds raised from War Bond purchases form the prize pool, awarded to the winning side at the end of each weekly battle epoch.
+- **Claiming Rewards:** Players must stake GP to claim a portion of the spoils.
+The distribution is based on the GP each player has accumulated, rewarding those with higher stakes.
+- **Winning Determination:** The side with the most GP staked wins the battle.
+The distribution of spoils is then shared among the winning team members, based on their individual GP stakes.
-* Rewards must be claimed within 24 hours, or they roll over to the next week’s distribution.
+- **Timely Claims:** Spoils must be claimed within 24 hours after the battle ends, or they roll over to the next distribution period.
-### 2. Dynamic and Strategic Gameplay:
-* The dual-sided pricing mechanism, involving the market rate of Lernitas and Zorksees multiplied by your warriors in battle, creates an engaging and dynamic experience.
-* Players must strategize on when to buy War Bonds, how to manage their leveraged positions, and when to send additional generals to battle.
-* The ability to stake GP during profitable periods adds another layer of strategy and excitement to the game.